Though we are small, we are mighty! Meet the individuals who captain the seas at Mid-Continent Oceanographic Institute.

 Interested in working with us?

-We offer part-time internships, which can be for college credit.
-Candidates who are multilingual are preferred.
+We’re not currently hiring, but we do offer part-time internships, which can be for college credit.
 Learn more here.

 Board of Directors